Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

-Specifically, propionate and butyrate metabolism genes from both visit-1 and visit-2 showed associations with future VEP features, but here the effects were almost entirely observed for VEP features at visit-3 (10/10 propionate and 7/8 butyrate associations).
+Specifically, propionate and butyrate metabolism genes from both visit-1 and visit-2 showed associations with future VEP features, but here the effects were almost entirely observed for VEP features at visit-3 (10/10 propionate and 7/8 butyrate associations, @figure4\D, @figureS2).
 Moreover, acetate and butyrate metabolism genes were doubly associated with future VEP latencies compared to amplitude features.